rlankhorst/zip-recipes/src/PREMIUM_README.md

 = 4.3.1.2 =
 Updating will fix potential issues with WordPress 4.3 and a few other (important) bugs.

+= 4.5.2.5 =
+Updating will fix a small issue with Google and how it understand our recipe ratings

 == Features that will be added in upcoming versions of the Zip Recipes plugin ==